hdinkel/ELM-CPIB-2017/merged/complete.md

    (http://www.uniprot.org/uniprot/Q7NZE8.fasta), and enter it into the "sequence input text box".

+TODO: MENTION NOT TO USE "CHROMOBACTERIUM VIOLACEUM" IN THE ORGANISM BOX AND WHY

 ![](../Figures/BACT_1/elm_results_summary.png)
 **Figure BACT-BP-2:** The graphical results summary of the ELM Prediction pipeline for Probable Tyrosine phosphate (CV_0974).
 Note that not all motif detections are shown (the image is truncated at the bottom).
 The top five rows show a handfull of structural features.
 The motif occurence are shown as blue boxes, the intensity of which indicates the conservation score.
 See steps XXX to YYY for more information.

-step 4.
+step 2.
 The Results are summarized in the first figure on the results page (see figure BACT-BP-2).
 The Graphical summary shows all of the final and intermediate results generated by the ELM Prediction pipeline, and can be used infer whether or not a motif is present in a sequence, as well as now likely it is to be functional based on its structural context and evolutionary conservation.

+step 3.
+Check the first row to see whether there are for phosphorylation sites acid is a serine, threonine or tyrosine.
+In this case, no phosphorylation data could be found in the Phospho.ELM database (\cite{21062810}).

+step 4.
+Check the second row showing SMART and Pfam domains.
+Hover the mouse over these domains to see their names and exact start and end positions.

 step 5.
-The first row contains phosphorylation sites as retrieved from Phospho.ELM (\cite{21062810}), and whether the phosphorylated amino acid is a serine, threonine or tyrosine.
-Phospho.ELM is a database of manually annotated phosphorylation sites obtained from scientific publications from low and high-throughput experiments.
-You can follow the link to Phospho.ELM by clicking on the phosphorylation site in the image.

-> Phosphorylation sites are only available when the search is performed
-> with a protein accession in step XXX.
-Phosphorylation sites are relevant to
-> interprete ELM motif predictions when
-> the predicted motif requires to be phosphorylated (as in several docking and
-> ligand binding motifs) and naturally, for the prediction of phosphorylation
-> motifs.

-step 6.
-The second row shows SMART and Pfam domains detected by the SMART database (\cite{9600884},\cite{25300481}, \cite{9600884}).
-Hover the mouse over these domains to see their names and exact start and end positions.

-> In order to be functional SLiMs need to be accessble, and are therefore they
-> are usually not found within domains and structured regions (\cite{21909575}).
-Any
-> SLiMs detected by the ELM prediction pipleline are less likely to be
-> functional, and are filtered out by the "structural filter" (see also step XXX).

-step 7.
 The third row shows globular and disordered regions in the sequence as
     predicted by GlobPlot (\cite{12824398}).
 The 4th & 5th
     rows contain results from IUPred (\cite{15955779}), another unstructured region prediction tool.
 Protein segments with an IUpred score above 0.5 are 95% likely to be disorered (REF???).

->  SLiMs are typically only functional when found in intrinsically disordered
->  regions.
-Any motif occurence detected by the ELM prediction pipeline that
->  fall within disoredered regious are more likely to be functional.

-step 10.
+step 6.
 Place the cursor over the blue box for motif occurence "DOC_USP7_MATH_1" at position 129-133.
 This motif is in a disorered region, and has not been filtered out by the structural filter.
 However, its conservation score is extremely low: 0.000, indicating it is not conserved